 The Forest Society of Maine (FSM) operates with a staff of eight individuals with diverse expertise who work to address the needs of landowners and communities, manage our organization’s day-to-day activities, and conserve forestland in Maine.

 Karin Tilberg, President/CEO

 Karin joined FSM in 2011, as deputy executive director, to work with landowners to develop new forestland conservation projects and oversee and implement FSM’s expanded presence in the Moosehead Lake region.
 In December 2017 the FSM Board of Directors appointed her executive director.
 She brings her decades-long interest in and experience with Maine’s North Woods to this position as well as a strong commitment to rural economic health and connecting conservation with community prosperity.

 Karin has a B.S. in wildlife biology from the University of Vermont and a J.D. from the University of Maine School of Law.
-Before joining FSM Karin worked in state government as Deputy Commissioner of the Department of Conservation and as a senior advisor for Governor John Baldacci.
+Before joining FSM Karin worked for decades in both the public and private sector focusing on conservation law and policy.
 In her free time Karin enjoys fly fishing, hiking, canoeing, Nordic skiing, and artistic pursuits.

 Debra joined the staff at FSM in the fall of 2013.
 Her duties include financial management, human resources, office management, and IT support and she brings more than 25 years of experience from both non-profit and for-profit industry sectors.
 Debra moved to Maine from Massachusetts in 2003.
 She enjoys spending time with her family, exploring the state, and watching wildlife in every season.
 If she is wearing her camera you can be fairly confident that there is a moose nearby.